marain-dotnet/Marain.Instance/docs/adr/0007-azure-pipeline-security-model.md

     * Azure Active Directory Graph scope:
         * `Directory.Read.All`
         * `Application.ReadWrite.Owned`
-1. AzureAD administrators get approval oversight of the AzureAD Graph permissions, via the 'admin consent' mechanism
+1. AzureAD administrators get approval oversight of the additional Graph permissions, via the 'admin consent' mechanism
 1. An Azure Pipelines service connection is created for each of the above identities
-1. The owner of the Azure Pipelines service connection gets approval oversight of any pipelines wishing to use it
+1. The owner of the Azure Pipelines service connection gets approval oversight of any pipelines wishing to use it (first time only)
 1. By using YAML-based pipelines, any changes can be subjected to review via a Pull Request process

 ## Consequences

+### Postive
 A pipeline is able to perform all the required automation tasks, with the following security controls in-place:

 1. All pipelines wishing to use this identity require initial approval